cancerberoSgx/yamat/README.md

 # and if everything is OK increase versions, point dependencies to those new versions and publish

+# increment version of each package
 yamat run npm version patch

+# point dependencies to version declared in local package.json
 yamat unlink

+# publish all packages to npmjs.org.
+If a package is not meant to be published just
+# add "private": false to its package.json
 yamat run npm publish

-# We link packages locally again to keep developing:
+# link packages locally again to keep developing:
 yamat link
 ```